dvfrancis/older-and-wider/TESTING.md

 ### message-board.html

 The lower score for performance here is because, among other things, the images being loaded by the Instagram embed are quite large.
-Unfortunately, I have no control over this, hence the lower score.
+Unfortunately, I have no control over this.

 #### Mobile